DaymudeLab/assembly-theory-JOSS/README.md

 The benchmarks measure only the runtime required to compute assembly pathways and indices, but exclude all setup and teardown (e.g., loading `.mol` files into internal molecule/graph representations).
 The molecule datasets used for benchmarking are described in `paper.md`.

+> [!WARNING]
+> Some of these benchmarks take a long time to run, especially when averaging over many samples on large reference datasets.

 ### Benchmarking `ORCA`